aiegoo/documentation/pages/books/books_rflysetup.md

 3).
 Multicopter mode setting

 Press the “Mode” button for several seconds to enter the “BASIC MENU” page, and click the “MODEL TYPE” item to enter the model type selection page shown in Fig. 2.17.
-Change the “TYPE” item from “HELICOPTER” to “MULTICOPTER”, and then press the “OK” button for several seconds to set the control mode to “Multicopter”.
+Change the “TYPE” item from “HELICOPTER” to “MULTICOPTER”, and then press the “OK” button for several seconds to set the control mode to `Multicopter`.

 ![](images/px4psp/Quan-ch2-Fig2.17.jpg)
 ../_images/Quan-ch2-Fig2.17.jpg